byteme980/recipes-md/src/markdown-pages/chicken-with-mushrooms-and-caramelized-onions.md

 Put the pasta in to cook now.

-Add 2 teaspoons sherry vinegar and handful of spinach so it begins to wilt.
+Add 2 teaspoons of sherry vinegar and a handful of spinach so it begins to wilt.
 Stir and scrape up anything on the bottom of the skillet.
 Season to taste with salt.

-Remove from the heat and top with the parsley and cheese.
+Remove the skillet from heat and top with the parsley and cheese.
 Serve with bread or pasta.